frontenddogma/web-development-glossary/manuscript/b.md

 Browser engine
 : A core software component of every major web browser.
 The primary job of a browser engine is to transform HTML documents and other resources of a web page into an interactive visual representation on a user’s device.
 Besides “browser engine,” two other terms are in common use regarding related concepts: “layout engine” and “rendering engine.”
 In theory, layout and rendering (or “painting”) could be handled by separate engines.
 In practice, however, they are tightly coupled and rarely considered separately.&nbsp;[†](#w-browser-engine)

+Browser extension
+: A small software module for customizing a web browser.
+Browsers typically allow a variety of extensions, including user interface modifications, ad blocking, and cookie management.
+Browser plug-ins are a separate type of module.
+The main difference is that extensions are usually just source code, but plug-ins are always executables (i.e. object code).
+As of 2019, plug-ins have been deprecated by most browsers, while extensions are widely used.&nbsp;[†](#w-browser-extension)

 Browser Helper Object
 : A DLL module designed as a plugin for Microsoft’s Internet Explorer web browser to provide added functionality.
 BHOs were introduced in 1997 with the release of version 4 of Internet Explorer.
 Most BHOs are loaded once by each new instance of Internet Explorer.
 BHOs are still supported as of Windows 10, through Internet Explorer 11, while BHOs are not supported in the default web browser Microsoft Edge.&nbsp;[†](#w-bho)